Geo54321/GeoExtras/README.md

         - GeoExtras.farm.harvest -- Allows usage of right click harvest
         - GeoExtras.farm.frow -- Allows usage of the extra bonemeal growth
         - GeoExtras.farm.scythe -- Allows usage of the shear scythe
+        - GeoExtras.farm.moist -- Allows usage of the moist heart of the sea
     - GeoExtras.silly.*
         - GeoExtras.silly.mountTeleport -- Allows mounts to teleport with the player
         - GeoExtras.silly.jankStep -- Allows jank step to activate